sassom2112/my-website/src/content/writeups/credentialharvester.md

     style="max-width: 100%; height: auto; display: block; margin: 2em auto; border-radius: 8px; border: 1px solid #444;"
 />

-The [Joe Sandbox analysis](https://www.joesandbox.com/analysis/1783678/0/html) confirmed this: the infection chain was initiated by `msiexec.exe` executing this installer, which immediately launched a chain of processes culminating in the deployment of the RMM agents.
-This confirms the initial access vector was a phishing-delivered, trojanized MSI.
+The [Joe Sandbox analysis](https://www.joesandbox.com/analysis/1783678/0/html) confirmed this.
+The infection chain was initiated by `msiexec.exe` executing this installer, which immediately launched a chain of processes culminating in the deployment of the RMM agents.
+The initial access vector was a phishing derived, trojanized and awaiting execution by a local administrator to escalate its privileges.

 ### Living Off the Land (LOTL) Deployment